-- Acute pain comes on quickly, but diminishes within three to six weeks.
+- Acute pain comes on quickly but lessens within three to six weeks.
 While acute back pain can be excruciating, it is temporary.

 - Chronic pain continues for more than six weeks.
-Chronic back pain can be present for years, or even last a lifetime.
+Chronic back pain can be present for years or become permanently disabling.

 Treatment for Back Pain